 St. Louis encephalitis occurs mostly in urban areas of central and southeastern states of the United States but also in western states.
 Infection is more common in the summer and is more likely to affect the brain in older people.
 Epidemics once occurred about every 10 years but are now rare.

 Western equine encephalitis can occur throughout the United States but, for unknown reasons, has largely disappeared since 1988.
 It can affect all age groups but is more severe and more likely to affect the brain in children younger than 1 year.

-There are few types on encephalitis spread by ticks.
+A few types of encephalitis are spread by ticks.
 They include

 Tick-borne encephalitis occurs in Northern Asia, Russia, and Europe.
 The infection usually causes a mild flu-like illness that clears up within a few days, but some people, usually those age 50 or older, develop more severe symptoms.
 Because many cases occur in Europe and Russia, a vaccine is available there.